opengento/flyimg-akeneo/README.md

 Storage:
 --------
-Storage images based on [Flysystem](http://flysystem.thephpleague.com/) which is `a filesystem abstraction which allows you to easily swap out a local filesystem for a remote one.
+Storage files based on [Flysystem](http://flysystem.thephpleague.com/) which is `a filesystem abstraction allows you to easily swap out a local filesystem for a remote one.
 Technical debt is reduced as is the chance of vendor lock-in.`
+Default storage is Local, but you can use other Adapters like AWS S3, Azure, FTP, Dropbox, ...

 Caching:
 --------